-- 5.71.
-On the basis of a safety analysis, the design basis for items important to safety and their links to initiating events and event sequences shall be confirmed (see footnote 6).
-It shall be demonstrated that the nuclear power plant as designed is capable of complying with authorized limits on discharges with regard to radioactive releases and with the dose limits in all operational states, and is capable of meeting acceptable limits for accident conditions. - 5.72.
-The safety analysis shall provide assurance that defence in depth has been implemented in the design of the plant. - 5.73.
-The safety analysis shall provide assurance that uncertainties have been given adequate consideration in the design of the plant. - 5.74.
+5.71.
+On the basis of a safety analysis, the design basis for items important to safety and their links to initiating events and event sequences shall be confirmed.
+It shall be demonstrated that the nuclear power plant as designed is capable of complying with authorized limits on discharges with regard to radioactive releases and with the dose limits in all operational states, and is capable of meeting acceptable limits for accident conditions.

+5.72.
+The safety analysis shall provide assurance that defence in depth has been implemented in the design of the plant.

+5.73.
+The safety analysis shall provide assurance that uncertainties have been given adequate consideration in the design of the plant and in particular that adequate margins are available to avoid cliff edge effects and early radioactive releases or large radioactive releases.

+5.74.
 The applicability of the analytical assumptions, methods and degree of conservatism used in the design of the plant shall be updated and verified for the current or as built design.